kenilchovatiya123/react-color-picker/README.md

 # React Color Picker Project

-A color picker application built with React.js that utilizes the `useState` hook to manage state values.
+A color picker application built with React.js, showcasing the use of React hooks such as `useState` to manage state effectively.

 ## Description

-The application includes:
+This project includes a color picker feature where:

-- An input field of type "color" that allows users to pick any color from a color palette.
+- Users can select any color using an input field of type "color."
-- A display box that dynamically updates to show the selected color.
+- The selected color is displayed in a dedicated color box along with its corresponding color code.
-- The color code of the selected color displayed alongside the color box.
+- The `onChange` event is used to dynamically update the color box and display the selected color in real-time.

+The application demonstrates React.js concepts, particularly state management with `useState`.

+## Features
+- Interactive color selection using a native color picker.
+- Real-time color preview in a styled box.
+- Display of the selected color's hexadecimal code.

 ## Screenshots